 In 1772, the temple was extended with a late-baroque chapel of St. Anne.
 In the years 1893-1896 it was restored in the neo-gothic style, when the face elevations were changed.
 At that time, annexes were added from the south and west.
 After the Second World War, in 1976-1977, the interior was renovated, which consisted in removing damp and molded plasters and painting the interior.

-It is a orientated church, three-nave, four-span, hall.
-On the northern and southern spans of the nave, chapels are built on a rectangular plan, that forms a transept.
-The temple is covered by four types of vaults: rib over aisles, sacristy and baptismal chapel; net vault over on the chancel and the central nave, stellar eight-arm vault over the western span of the nave and the four-arm over the northern porch and in the hall of the Marian Brotherhood.
+It is a orientated church, three-nave, four-bay, hall.
+On the northern and southern bays of the nave, chapels are built on a rectangular plan, that forms a transept.
+The temple is covered by four types of vaults: rib over aisles, sacristy and baptismal chapel; net vault over on the chancel and the central nave, stellar eight-arm vault over the western bay of the nave and the four-arm over the northern porch and in the hall of the Marian Brotherhood.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.